watchdog-wms/watchdog-wms-modules/CONTRIBUTING.md

         └── testFile2.txt

 More information on how to create a module can be found in the [documentation](https://rawgit.com/klugem/watchdog/master/documentation/Watchdog-manual.html#custom_modules).

+### License
+If not otherwise stated modules are licenced under Apache License 2.0.
+However, a module can have an individual licence, which must be loacted in the module folder and named _LICENSE_.

 ### Automatic tests on pull requests